 - The early bird gets the worm: If you are visiting a first-come, first-served campground, you will want to arrive bright and early in hopes of catching others on their way out.
 No matter the day or the time, there can often be a lineup of cars waiting for a site especially peak summer.
 Be patient, but also do not be afraid to have a backup plan in case you don’t score a site!
 If you can, visit during the week and avoid holidays.

 Backcountry Camping Near Canmore

 Backcountry camping is one of the best ways to explore Canmore and its surrounding area, away from the crowds and the hustle of towns.
 Camping in the backcountry is the most rewarding type of camping, as you challenge your limits only to be gifted with stunning views in quiet, untouched areas.
-The Canmore and Kananaskis area offers backcountry options for a range of ability levels, from single night trips to multi-night excursions.
+The Canmore and Kananaskis area offers backcountry options for various ability levels, from single-night trips to multi-night excursions.